aishwaryamishra/robustest2.0_documentation/source/manualtesting.rst

   Once the pre-requisites have been met, you can simulate any location as follows:

   1. Click on the 'Simulate Location' button
-  2. Type the name of the location in the 'Enter a location' field and select from the drop down.
+  2. Type the name of the location in the 'Search location here' field and select from the drop down.
 Alternatively, you can manually pin the location of your choice on the map
   3. Once your location has been pinned, click on the 'Set Location' button

-    You device will now behave as if it is situated at the location chosen by you
+    Your device will now behave as if it is situated at the location chosen by you

   .. :bolditalic:`2.
 Run ADB commands on device`